eligosource/eventsourced/README.md

       def fromBinary(bytes: Array[Byte], manifest: Option[Class[_]]) = …
     }

-Custom serializers are used only for events of event messages.
-An event [Message](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) itself is serialized with a [pre-configured](https://github.com/eligosource/eventsourced/blob/master/src/main/resources/reference.conf#L4), library-specific serializer.
-This serializer is automatically used when the `eventsourced-*.jar` is on the classpath of an Akka application.
+Event [Message](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message)s themselves are serialized with a [pre-configured](https://github.com/eligosource/eventsourced/blob/master/src/main/resources/reference.conf#L4), library-specific serializer.
+This serializer is automatically used for event `Message`s when the `eventsourced-*.jar` is on the classpath of an Akka application.

 Further examples
 ----------------